 I’ve pondered that for years.
 Maybe inspiration came from my childhood superhero or my love for just creating and building things.
 We moved around a lot when I was a kid; almost every year.
 Back in my school years, I was never the best academic.
 My head was always in the clouds.
 I loved comic books; art, and technology.
 I would always try to find a way to combine them; Photography helped me bridge them together.

 When I turned 16 years of age I was lucky enough to start a co-op for a modeling agency to learn about Photography.
 In my head, it was the best opportunity to avoid school and still graduate.
-My School didn’t have a Photography department so I in blind not knowing what to expect.
+My School didn’t have a Photography department so I went in blind, not knowing what to expect.

 For most of the School year I helped around the office and darkroom I even got to go out regularly to do extra work for films and TV shows.
-I was a blast.
+It was a blast.
 I wasn’t able to touch a camera though until I learned how to process film and print.
 I didn’t think they actually took me seriously when I said I wanted to be a Photographer as most of my Images were harsh in light portraits, crappy landscapes and light experimenting with objects in my bedroom.

 I remember the first piece of advice I got from the agency owner was that if I didn’t have a flash (I did, however, I didn’t know how to really use it) and the sun was out, then to take the subject out of sun and into the shade; to use the sidewalk as a reflector that way I didn’t have to worry about strong shadows and harsh light on the face.